panca-hyooga/MUSEDBOX/README.md

 Feel free to visit my twitch channel to hangouts.
 I would love to play your favorite song!, just let me know..

 # System Requirement
-- Make sure you are using the latest update of the browser that you are currently using to run the game.
+- Make sure you are using the latest update of the browser that you are currently using to run this webapp correctly.